tjuzek/om-uid/README.md

 The naturalness of the constructed items was evaluated by a native English speaker.
 Items of reduced naturalness were still included as their inclusion favours the UID hypothesis, if anything.

 However, please note that there is a selection bias in the corpus.
-Difficult-to-construct counterparts in either direction were skipped, such as cases where constructing a baseline counterpart for extrapositions was challenging or when an extraposition was not a viable option for a sentence in canonical word order.
-This practical approach ensures a focus on meaningful alternatives rather than including imbalanced ones.
-Including more of imbalanced alternatives might have tipped the scale slightly in favour of UID, but I would expect the effect on the alternative theory, low-information-content, be even larger.
+From the paper: "Difficult-to-construct counterparts in either direction were skipped, such as cases where constructing a baseline counterpart for extrapositions was challenging or when an extraposition was not a viable option for a sentence in canonical word order.
+This practical approach ensures a focus on meaningful alternations rather than including imbalanced ones.
+Arguably, including more of imbalanced alternatives might have tipped the scale slightly in favor of the UID hypothesis, but we would expect the effect on the Low-IC theory be even larger."